Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates: Introduction

-The paper is structured as follows: Section \ref{sec:ProblemStatement} states the problem formulation, for which the distributed solution via SBDP+ is given in Section \ref{sec:Algorithmic_development}.
-Local convergence is analyzed in Section \ref{sec:Algorithmic_Analysis}, before algorithmic extensions are presented in Section \ref{sec:Alg_extensions}.
-The numerical evaluation is given in Section \ref{sec:Numerical_Evaluation}.
-Afterward, the findings are summarized in Section \ref{sec:Conclusion}.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:ProblemStatement} introduces the problem formulation.
+Section~\ref{sec:Algorithmic_development} presents SBDP+, while Section~\ref{sec:Algorithmic_Analysis} provides the convergence analysis.
+Extensions under relaxed second-order assumptions are discussed in Section~\ref{sec:Alg_extensions}, numerical results are presented in Section~\ref{sec:Numerical_Evaluation}, and conclusions are drawn in Section~\ref{sec:Conclusion}.

 Notation: For a vector $\vm v \in \mathbb{R}^n $ and matrix $\vm M \in \mathbb{R}^{n\times m}$, the notations $[\vm v]_i$ and $[\vm M]_i$ refer to the $i$-th component and $i$-th row of $\vm v$ and $\vm M$, respectively.
 Given an ordered index set $\mathcal{S} \subset \mathbb{N}$, $[\vm M]_{\mathcal{S}}$ denotes the sub-matrix of rows $[\vm M]_i$, $i\in \mathcal{S}$ and $[\vm v_i]_{i \in \mathcal{S}}$ denotes the stacked vector of all $\vm v_i \in \mathbb{R}^{n_i}$.
 Norms without subscript, i.e., $\|\cdot\|$, refer to the Euclidean or induced spectral norm.
 The maximum and minimum eigenvalues of a square matrix are denoted by $\bar{\lambda}(\cdot)$ and $\underline \lambda(\cdot)$.
 The integer set from $0$ to $N$ is $\mathbb{N}_{[0,N]}$.
-An open $r$-neighborhood of a point $\vm v_0 \in \mathbb{R}^n$ is defined as $\mathcal{B}_r(\vm v_0):=\{ \vm v \in \mathbb{R}^n\,|\, \|\vm v - \vm v_0\| < r\}$.
+An open $r$-neighborhood of a point $\vm v_0 \in \mathbb{R}^n$ is defined as $\mathcal{B}_r(\vm v_0):=\{ \vm v \!\in \mathbb{R}^n\,|\, \|\vm v - \vm v_0\| < r\}$.
 For a vector-valued function $\vm f(\vm x) : \mathbb{R}^n \rightarrow \mathbb{R}^m$, the Jacobian is $\nabla \vm f(\vm x) = [\nabla f_1(\vm x), \dots, \nabla f_m(\vm x)]\trans \in \mathbb{R}^{m\times n}$, whereby $\nabla f_i$ is the gradient of the $i$-th component and $\nabla\trans f_i$ its transpose.